 He is still the same little boy, so he still struggles with big feelings and gets defensive sometimes.
 But when I mentioned at his kindergarten parent/teacher conference that he used to struggle and has destroyed rooms in anger, his teacher said she couldn’t even picture him doing that!

-This is not a “hippie-dippie” parenting tactic that makes people feel good.
-This is 100% scientifically supported and you can see a difference in your child’s behavior almost immediately, though overall it will be a process.
+It is not a “hippie-dippie” parenting tactic that makes people feel good.
+This is supported 100% by science and you can see a difference in your child’s behavior almost immediately, though overall it will be a process.

 For those of you in the thick of it and need strategies to start NOW, read on!